 It’s time to move forward

 The first thing was the most logical question: where to go anyway?
-Definitely not America – Marie had happened to vacation there with her husband and she absolutely did not like it.
+Not America – Marie had happened to vacation there with her husband and she did not like it.
 The girl started to think of who of her friends or acquaintances already lived abroad and immediately remembered a couple of classmates and classmates who had gone away immediately after graduation.

 I found them on FB, and I wrote.
 The guys told me that they have long ago received a residence permit in European countries.
 Some in the central countries, some in Spain, and some in Portugal.
 It turned out that the move – it’s not as difficult as I initially thought.
 The main thing is to prepare well.